fabiobozzo/il-bilancio-familiare/README.md

 # Il bilancio familiare

 This project is a simple expense tracking software.
-I developed it for learning purposes, but actually it is fully functional and ready to use.
+It has been developed for learning purposes, however it is fully functional and ready to use.

-You can use it to keep track of your personal financial situation, tracking incomes and outcomes, and having a detailed reporting dashboard.
+Everybody can use it to keep track of personal financial situation, tracking incomes and outcomes, and having a detailed reporting dashboard.

 Keeping track of your activities is always a good but boring habit.
-The solution is to have a tool that makes accomplishing this task easy and flexible.
+The solution is having a tool that makes accomplishing that task easy and flexible.

 ## Features

 * Classic login + social networks authentication
-* Basic transaction registration
+* Basic transaction registration ( in / out )
+* Transactions reporting by date and category
+* Day 0 balance calculation
-* ...
+* Goals

 ## Technology

-Il bilancio familiare is written for Node.js platform, and makes use of several technologies:
+Il bilancio familiare is written for Node.js platform, and uses MongoDB as its storage engine.

-* MongoDB: storage engine
-* ExpressJS: web mvc framework (server-side) + Jade template engine
-* PassportJS: (multi)authentication provider
-* BackboneJS: single page application mvc framework (client-side)
-* Twitter Bootstrap: responsive gui framework
-* LESS: css preprocessor
-* Grunt: task runner, build tool
+Running the project is very easy, just edit 'mongoUri' app.js with you Mongo instance endpoint uri and launch it with 'node app.js'.